October 1, 2017

 * Wearing protective gloves, remove the stem of each pepper by cutting a small hole very close around it, just big enough for an index finger; then poke said finger in to remove the seeds.

-* Prepare enough brine to cover: half white wine vinegar and half water.
+* Prepare enough brine to cover: half white wine vinegar and half water (or for a less vinegary taste, one part white wine vinegar, one part white wine, and one part water).
 Aromatize the brine with several halved garlic cloves, several bay leaves, and about a teaspoon's worth of black peppercorns, plus plenty of salt (1/4 cup per 1 qt. liquid).
 Soak the peppers in the brine for 6-8 hours.
-(Alternatively, you could bring the brine to a boil, and boil the peppers for a minute or two ).
+(Alternatively, you could bring the brine to a boil, and boil the peppers for a minute or two).

 * Remove the peppers from the brine and drain them upside down on paper towels, letting them dry off completely.